costarfoxxy/borrowednames/borrowed-names-design-doc.md

 # The Weight of Borrowed Names — Technical Design Document

 *Living reference for Castlemarne.
-Current as of ch1-v1, ch2-v2, ch3-v2.
-Last updated: Ch2/Ch3 skill-check revival + hot/cold involuntary-open mechanic (§5A).*
+Current as of ch1, ch2, ch3 (unversioned filenames, GitHub is source of truth).
+Last updated: added narrative arc (§1A) and Chapter Four pre-chapter contract (§15); fixed stale §5 heading; cleaned up §14.*

 This document exists so that a chapter built in a fresh context — whether by Rowan by hand, or generated dynamically later — stays mechanically and canonically consistent with everything before it.
 Read this before writing scene code.
 When in doubt, this document is the source of truth over any individual chapter file, since chapter files are where drift actually happens.